47degrees/github4s/docs/src/main/tut/user.md

 You can get a list of users using `getUsers`, it takes as arguments:

 - `since`: The integer ID of the last User that you've seen.
-- `pagination`: Limit and Offset for pagination
+- `pagination`: Limit and Offset for pagination.

 ```tut:silent
 val getUsers = Github(accessToken).users.getUsers(1)